 Ms. Margo earned a B.A. in Fine Arts at the Massachusetts College of Art and received her Waldorf teaching certification in early childhood education from Sunbridge Institute.
 She taught art in the Nashville public schools and went on to be a founding teacher at two startup schools, including the thriving Linden Waldorf School in Nashville, TN.
 Ms. Margo joined WSL's early childhood faculty in 2001 and has served on the Board of Trustees, Governance Council, and the Professional Development Committee.
 She has also been an active participant in anthroposophical studies.

 Ms. Restuccia is the owner of Gardens by Demetra, an endeavor that grew from her lifelong passion for organic gardening, design, and habitat building.
 Her landscapes never rely on pesticides, herbicides, or chemical fertilizers, but instead emphasize native plants, which offer beneficial habitat to native insects, butterflies, and birds.
 Ms. Restuccia earned a B.A. in theater from Amherst College.
-Her son attends WSL.
+Her son graduated from WSL.

 Mr. Woll is a nurse practitioner in emergency medicine at Lahey Hospital and Medical Center, where he has worked for three years.
 Previously he worked in several of the Massachusetts State Prison system’s medical clinics.
 Mr. Woll graduated from Dartmouth College and spent a decade coaching men’s crew.
 After earning an M.Ed. in elementary education, he went back to school to prepare for a second career in medicine, graduating from Regis College with a master’s degree in nursing in 2012.
 Mr. Woll has had a long-standing interest in underserved populations and end-of-life care.
 His contributions in this area include volunteering at Chilton House, a local hospice program; helping to establish a palliative care visitor program at Beth Israel Deaconess Medical Center; and volunteering for a rural health clinic in Carmen Pampa, Bolivia.
-In addition to his work in emergency medicine, Mr. Woll also provides health care at Boston Health Care for the Homeless Program in Boston.
+In addition to his work in emergency medicine, Mr. Woll also provides health care at Boston Health Care for the Homeless.